-Fundamentally, the College uses four kinds of contract:
+The University broadly uses four kinds of contract:

 - As-and when (or casual).

-“Permanent” contracts: these which have no end date other than the retirement date of the employee.
+These which have no end date other than the retirement date of the employee.
 However, in practice, no contract is permanent and College contracts provide for the employment to be ended on both sides by the giving of notice.

-Fixed-term contracts: these have an end-date other than the employee’s retirement date.
+These have an end-date other than the employee’s retirement date.
 They are often issued to staff in roles funded for a fixed period by an external grant.
 They will normally last at least six months.

-Temporary contracts: such contracts are used for very short periods of employment that are nearly always less than a year, and are often for less than six months.
+Such contracts are used for very short periods of employment that are nearly always less than a year, and are often for less than six months.
 They are used, for example to employ:

 - Teaching Assistants during term-times;